 The projects use different licenses: Graphite is licensed under Apache-2.0 while Penpot uses MPL-2.0.
 Consider the licensing requirements when choosing for your project.

-Both tools serve similar use cases in UI/UX Design.
-However, they also have distinct specializations: Graphite also focuses on Design & Prototyping while Penpot extends into Online Design.
+Both tools serve similar use cases in Online Design.
+However, they also have distinct specializations: Graphite also focuses on Whiteboarding while Penpot extends into UI/UX Design.

 Penpot provides self-hosting options for complete data control and customization, while Graphite may be primarily cloud-based or require different deployment approaches.